innovationOUtside/ouseful_jupyterlite_utils/README.md

 package_url = "https://raw.githubusercontent.com/innovationOUtside/ouseful_jupyterlite_utils/main/ouseful_jupyterlite_utils-0.0.2-py3-none-any.whl"

 await micropip.install(package_url)
-#await micropip.install("pandas")
 ```

-To build the wheel from the package source: `pip wheel .`
+To build the wheel from the package source: `pip3 wheel .`

 TO DO: automation to build the wheel and update the README to use new version wheels.